Overview

 CLIENT BROKERAGE & CUSTODY COSTS

 For Clients' accounts, Schwab maintains and generally does not charge separately for custody services.
-However,
+However, Schwab

-Schwab receives compensation by charging ticket charges or other fees on trades it executes or settling into Clients'
+receives compensation by charging ticket charges or other fees on trades it executes or settling into Clients' Schwab

-Schwab accounts.
-In addition to commissions, Schwab charges a flat dollar amount as a "prime broker" or "trade
+accounts.
+In addition to commissions, Schwab charges a flat dollar amount as a "prime broker" or "trade away" fee for each

-away" fee for each trade that our Firm has executed by a different broker-dealer but where the securities bought
+trade that our Firm has executed by a different broker-dealer but where the securities bought or the funds from the securities

-or the funds from the securities sold are deposited (settled) into a Client’s Schwab account.
-These fees are in
+sold are deposited (settled) into a Client’s Schwab account.
+These fees are in addition to the ticket charges or compensation

-addition to the ticket charges or compensation the Client pays the executing broker-dealer.
-Because of this, our
+the Client pays the executing broker-dealer.
+Because of this, our Firm has Schwab execute most trades for Client accounts

-having Schwab execute most trades is consistent with our duty to seek the "best execution" of Client trades.
-Best
+to minimize trading costs.
+Our Firm has determined that having Schwab execute most trades is consistent with our duty to

-execution means the most favorable terms for a transaction based on all relevant factors, including those listed
+seek the "best execution" of Client trades.
+Best execution means the most favorable terms for a transaction based on all

-above (see How Our Firm Selects Custodian-Broker).
+relevant factors, including those listed above (see How Our Firm Selects Custodian-Broker).

 PRODUCTS AND SERVICES AVAILABLE TO US FROM SCHWAB

-Schwab Advisor Services™ (formerly called Schwab Institutional®) provides independent investment advisory Firms
+Schwab Advisor Services™ (formerly called Schwab Institutional®) provides independent investment advisory Firms and

-which are not typically available to Schwab retail customers.
+typically available to Schwab retail customers.
 Schwab also makes available various support services.
+Some of those services

-Some of those services help us manage or administer our Clients’ accounts; others help us manage and grow our
+help us manage or administer our Clients’ accounts; others help us manage and grow our business.
+Schwab’s support

-business.
-Schwab’s support services typically are available on an unsolicited basis and at no charge to our Firm.
+services typically are available on an unsolicited basis and at no charge to our Firm.
+These are typically considered soft

-These are typically considered soft dollar benefits because there is an incentive to do business with Schwab.
+dollar benefits because there is an incentive to do business with Schwab.
+Receiving soft dollar benefits creates a conflict of

-Receiving soft dollar benefits creates a conflict of interest.
-We have established policies in this regard to mitigate
+interest.
+We have established policies in this regard to mitigate any conflicts of interest.
+We believe our selection of Schwab

-Our Firm will always act in the best interest of our Clients and act as fiduciary in carrying out services to Clients.
-The
+as Custodian-Broker is in the Clients' best interests.
+Our Firm will always act in the best interest of our Clients and act as

-following is a more detailed description of Schwab’s support services:
+fiduciary in carrying out services to Clients.
+The following is a more detailed description of Schwab’s support services:

 OUR INTEREST IN SCHWAB’S SERVICES